JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Adalyne Magic2.md

 > $\quad$
 > Her physical strength and durability in this state cannot be overstated.
 Her best deadlift using **Strength Cloak** currently stands at 881kg.
 Adalyne *can* move quickly in a straight line, however due to the increase in muscle mass mobility is generally decreased.
 > **µ Subjugation** (Hex || Strength)
-> > Adalyne strikes the ground with her poleaxe, channeling **Strength** through the earth in a wave.
-Every grounded enemy within 30m is immediately marked with **Subjugation**.
-In the case of airborne enemies, Adalyne must "lock onto them", and keep them in her line-of-sight for three turns prior to the usage of **Subjugation**.
-Then, once the spell is activated, a small piece of earth will fly after them.
-This homing projectile deals minimal damage, but will mark the enemy with **Subjugation** on contact.
-> > $\quad$
-> > **Subjugation** lasts 8 turns, and debuffs all movement abilities substantially.
-Enemies marked with **Subjugation** become incapable of flight, but may be capable of gliding at reduced speeds.
+>> Adalyne strikes down with her poleaxe and channels **Strength** into the ground.
+At once, four small rocks are imbued with the element and rise into the air, and float idly around her.
+These projectiles deal minimal damage, but inflict the **Subjugation** hex on contact.
+They have two methods for usage.
+>> Adalyne has the ability to simply hit one with her poleaxe to send it flying at an enemy.
+However she can "lock onto" an enemy to turn it into a homing projectile by focusing on them and maintaining line-of-sight for three turns; once locked on and fired it cannot be avoided, only destroyed.
+>> **Subjugation** lasts for 8 turns.
+The hex debuffs movement-focused techniques substantially, and disables flying abilities if present; gliding at reduced speeds may be possible.
+Once used, **Subjugation** cannot be cast again for 12 turns.
+>> Active projectiles become inert if **Strength Cloak** is deactivated; the hex, if already inflicted, will continue for its usual duration.

 **» Artem** (Familiar || Strength)
 Artem is the avatar of Adalyne's **Strength**.
 When Artem is summoned, Adalyne loses access to **Strength**, and thus all spells requiring it.